Baked onions (photo and recipe @ Jaci Goodman | Peri & Sons Onions>).

 Greece: In the 1st century C.E., the physician Pedanius Dioscorides described several medicinal uses of onions.
 Greek athletes used them for fortification during the Olympic Games.
 Before competition, they consumed pounds of onions, drank onion juice, and rubbed onions on their bodies.

 Rome: Pliny the elder wrote of Pompeii’s onions and cabbages (excavators have even found gardens where onions were grown).
 He catalogued Roman briefs about the medical efficacy of the onion: to cure vision, induce sleep and heal maladies such as mouth sores, toothaches, dog bites, dysentery and lumbago.
-The Roman gourmet Apicius, credited with writing the first cookbook (it was a group effort in the 8th and 9th centuries C.E.), included many recipes with onions.
+The Roman gourmet Apicius, credited with writing the first cookbook, in the 1st century C.E.
+Likely, Apicius was a pseudonym and the cookbook was a group effort.
+It included many recipes with onions.

 Middle Ages: Much of the cuisine of Europe featured beans, cabbages and onions.
 In medicine, onions were prescribed for headaches, snakebites and hair loss.
 They were also used as currency: for rent payments and wedding gifts.